KShewengger/ngx-express-passport-setup/README.md

           - they are the routes created from our system

         > c.
 Your ClientID and ClientSecret will then be shown in modal form or you can access it anytime by clicking the credential you created on the list.

+        > d.
+Credentials are placed on `/config/passport.credential.ts` or `.env` if environment variables will be used.

    3. **_Twitter_**
         > a.
 Go to https://apps.twitter.com/, Click `Create New App`